Tinka8ell/inventory-sytem/Assets/Devion Games/Docs/README.md

   * So that means graphing the children
   * And graphing the Components
 * Use the graph to find the key objects
+* The players components and how they are set up is opening some clues - yeah!

 ### Main Scene
 * [Top-level GameObjects](MainGameScene.md)